Horse Farm Manager Job Description

 Horse farm managers can work in a variety of environments including breeding farms, show horse farms, riding stables, training centers, and veterinary hospitals.
-A particularly large market for horse farm managers revolves around the Thoroughbred industry where many racing, breeding, and training operations require management services.
+A particularly large market for horse farm managers revolves around the thoroughbred horse industry where many racing, breeding, and training operations require management services.

 Farm managers frequently have a college degree, though this is not always required by potential employers.
 The equine industry has always placed a significant value on experience, so if a candidate has worked their way up through the ranks (and gained significant experience) they may be able to secure a management position with just a high school diploma.
 Useful education for a horse farm manager would include pursuing a B.S. degree in a field such as Equine Science, Animal Science, or Equine Business Management.

-Computer skills are becoming increasingly important for managers in the equine industry, as most record keeping and bookkeeping systems are computer or internet based.
-Farm managers are likely to do a great deal of communication via email with vendors and service professionals.
+Computer skills are becoming increasingly important for managers in the equine industry, as most record keeping and bookkeeping systems are computer or internet-based.
+Farm managers usually do a great deal of communication via email with vendors and service professionals.

-Most horse farm managers work their way up in the industry through the time-honored tradition of “paying their dues.”
-They may start out in a lower level position such as a groom, earn a promotion to barn foreman or barn manager, advance to assistant farm manager, and ultimately achieve the full farm manager responsibilities.
+Most horse farm managers work their way up in the ladder through the time-honored tradition of "paying their dues".
+They may start out in a lower level position such as a groom, earn a promotion to barn foreman or barn manager and then advance to assistant farm manager.
+If taking this course, they ultimately qualify for full-farm manager responsibilities.
 It is possible to skip some steps by earning a degree in the field, but a college graduate rarely advances directly to a farm manager position.

-Horse farm managers must be well versed in the business conducted at their facility.
-For example, the farm manager of a Kentucky Thoroughbred breeding farm would be expected to have extensive experience with evaluating pedigrees, planning breedings, acquiring stallion seasons, evaluating conformation, interacting with major sales companies, and other specialty tasks.
+Horse farm managers must be well-versed in all business conducted at their facility.
+For example, the farm manager of a Kentucky thoroughbred breeding farm would be expected to have extensive experience evaluating pedigrees, planning breedings, acquiring stallion seasons, evaluating conformation, interacting with major sales companies, and other specialized tasks.

-The salary for horse farm managers can vary widely based on factors such as the area of the industry (racing, breeding, or showing), the manager’s education and experience in the field, and region where the farm is located.
+The salary for horse farm managers can vary widely based on such factors as the particular area of the industry (i.e., racing, breeding, or showing), the manager’s education and experience in the field, and where the farm is located.

-While the BLS predicts that the number of opportunities for all farmers, ranchers, and other agricultural managers will show a very slight decline (2 percent) over the decade from 2014 through 2024, it does not separate out horse farm managers from its general statistics.
+While the BLS predicts that the number of opportunities for all farmers, ranchers, and other agricultural managers will show a very slight decline (2 percent) through 2024, it does not separate out horse farm managers from its general statistics.
 The equine industry should continue to have farm manager opportunities available to qualified candidates with the right combination of education and experience.